 Notes is a terrific app for doing exactly what the name implies.
 And whether you use Notes for work, school, or personal items, there’s bound to be a time when you want to include a link.
 By adding a link in a note, you can simply tap or click it and go right to the site or page without copying and pasting the URL.

-You can add links to Notes a few different ways on iPhone, iPad, and Mac.
-This how-to shows you them all.
+You can add links to Notes in a few different ways on iPhone, iPad, and Mac, as shown in this guide.

 You can add a link to a note on iPhone and iPad using one of two methods.
 So use the one that’s most convenient for you.

-1) In the address bar of the browser, select the URL to highlight it, tap and choose Copy.
+- In the address bar of the browser, select the URL to highlight it, tap, and choose Copy.

 You should see your link colored and tap-able (clickable) and can just tap to open it in your browser.

 If you’re currently visiting the page you want to add to a note, share it directly from Safari:

 - Tap the Share button and select Notes.
 If you don’t see Notes in your Share Sheet, tap More and select it.

 - Select the location in Notes by tapping Save To.
 You can add text to your note here as well.